-I am a huge fan of in-cell charts but the most difficult part of these charts is to add them in the dashboard.
-So, I use camera tool to create a live image to add them to the dashboards.
+I am a huge fan of in-cell charts but the most difficult part of these charts is adding them to the dashboard.
+So, I use a camera tool to create a live image to add them to the dashboards.

 This method helps me a lot because I can change the size of the chart.

 You can also use it to insert live images of data tables.
 Sometimes data tables consume lots of space on our dashboard.
 We can add a live snapshot of data to our dashboards.

 You can change the size of the data table according to the space you have in the dashboard.